 Reasons to walk the Blue Mountain Trail

 Fynbos is a distinctive heathland unique to the Western Cape of South Africa.
-It is both the smallest and the richest floral kingdom in the world, with an extraordinarily high number of it’s plant species found nowhere else.
-The Green Mountain Trail takes hikers through exclusive areas within the Kogerlberg Biosphere, a 100,000 hectare area within the Fynbos which is the world Hot Spot for plant diversity and is listed as an UNESCO World Heritage Site.
+It is both the smallest and the richest floral kingdom in the world, with an extraordinarily high number of its plant species found nowhere else.
+The Green Mountain and Blue Mountain Trails take hikers through exclusive areas within the Kogerlberg Biosphere, a 100,000-hectare area within the Fynbos which is the world Hot Spot for plant diversity and is listed as a UNESCO World Heritage Site.
 There are several endemics, among them the Marsh Rose (Orothamnus zeyheri), the Silver Pagoda (Mimetes hottentoticus) and the critically endangered Mace Pagoda (Mimetes stockoei).

 The combination of fresh air and hiking never fails to build an appetite.
-The diversity of the area is also appreciated by the palate where the food and wines enjoyed by hikers reflect the differences in soils and rainfall.
-Feedback from hikers describes the food as: ‘a veritable feast’ and ‘it’s as much a gourmet experience as it is a hike’.
+The diversity of the area is also appreciated by the palate, where the food and wines enjoyed by hikers reflect the differences in soils and rainfall.
+Feedback from hikers describes the food as a “veritable feast” and it’s as much a gourmet experience as it is a hike.
 The cuisine is seasonal and fresh, produced on many of the participant farms.
-Olives, brinjals, asparagus, apples, pears, plums and peaches are just a few of the locally grown ingredients that find their way onto the dinner plates of Green Mountain Trail hikers.
-Hikers frequently ask for the recipes of the dishes served on the trail so we figure we’re on the right track!
-Some of the favourites are: melanzane, slow-cooked lamb shanks, fresh herbed fish poached in Sauvignon blanc, and berry pavlova.
+Olives, brinjals, asparagus, basil, lemons, tomatoes, gooseberries, apples, pears, plums and peaches are just a few of the locally grown ingredients that find their way onto the dinner plates of Blue Mountain Trail hikers.
+Hikers frequently ask for the recipes of the dishes served on the trail, so we figure we’re on the right track!
+Some of the favourites are melanzane parmigiana, slow-cooked lamb shanks, fresh herbed fish poached in Sauvignon Blanc, and berry pavlova.